samarthdd/cs-k8s-api/Integration/Esxi-deployment.md

-# Deploying compliant k8s Worker cluster OVA on ESXI
+# Deploying compliant k8s Workload cluster OVA on ESXI

 1.- Have the worker cluster OVA downloaded and login to Esxi server